Relative Generalized Rank Weight of Linear Codes and Its Applications to Network Coding: Universal Security Performance of Secure Network Coding

-\begin{remark} In \cite{Zhang2009,Ngai2011}, the security analysis of secure network coding in the case of packet length $m=1$ was given in terms of the (relative) network generalized Hamming weight (R)NGHW.
-By replacing the RGRW with the (R)NGHW and restricting transmitted packets to be uniformly distributed over $\c_1$, \Coro{prop:perfectsecrecy} becomes \cite[Theorem 7]{Ngai2011},\cite[Lemma 4.3]{Zhang2009}.
-Note that since the (R)NGHW is determined according to the GCV's of all links as we explained in \Sect{sect:defparameters}, their security analysis by the (R)NGHW is dependent on the underlying network code construction, unlike our analysis by the RDIP and RGRW. \end{remark}
+\begin{remark} In \cite{Zhang2009,Ngai2011}, the security analysis of secure network coding in the case of packet length $m=1$ was given in terms of the (relative) network generalized Hamming weight (R-)Network-GHW.
+By replacing the RGRW with the (R-)Network-GHW and restricting transmitted packets to be uniformly distributed over $\c_1$, \Coro{prop:perfectsecrecy} becomes \cite[Theorem 7]{Ngai2011},\cite[Lemma 4.3]{Zhang2009}.
+Note that since the (R-)Network-GHW is determined according to the global coding vectors of all links as we explained in \Sect{sect:defparameters}, their security analysis by the (R-)Network-GHW is dependent on the underlying network code construction, unlike our analysis by the RDIP and RGRW. \end{remark}